-Strategy: The first step in increasing awareness is education.
+The first step in increasing awareness is education.
 We will continue to visit schools and supply them with educational materials upon request (113 elementary schools and 33 high schools).
-We also sponsor the conservation poster contest, FFA contests in our area, the Envirothon, water festivals, and Life on the Farm events.
-We have added adult programming with the Coffee & Conversations, Test Your Well Nights, Fixings in the Fields, and Stars, Strolls, & S'mores.
+We also sponsor the

 Success Criterion: Participation - Requests from teachers for environmental education materials.
 By getting this information into the hands of educators, they can teach the material in the classroom and reach many more individuals-their students-with the conservation message.
-Participation in all three programming.

-Contests.
-Participation and feedback from adult
+Participation in all three Contests.
+Participation and feedback from adult programming.